stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 DSA keys must be exactly 1024 bits so let's disable that.
 Number 2 here involves NIST suckage and should be disabled as well.
+Another important disadvantage of DSA and ECDSA is that it uses randomness for each signature.
+If the random numbers are not the best quality, then it is [possible to recover][ecdsa-same-k] the [secret key][ecdsa-sony].
 Fortunately, RSA using SHA1 is not a problem here because the value being signed is actually a SHA2 hash.
 The hash function SHA1(SHA2(x)) is just as secure as SHA2 (it has less bits of course but no better attacks).